 The history of men's fragrances

 The origins of men's fragrances can be traced back to ancient civilisations, where aromatic compounds were used for various purposes, including religious rituals, personal grooming, and social status.
-In ancient Egypt, for example, men would wear perfumes made from myrrh, frankincense, and other natural ingredients to denote their social standing and power.
-Similarly, in ancient Greece and Rome, the use of fragrances was closely tied to masculine ideals, with men incorporating scents into their grooming routines and social interactions.
+In ancient Egypt men would wear perfumes made from myrrh, frankincense to denote their social standing and power.
+Similarly, in ancient Greece, the use of fragrances was closely tied to masculine ideals, with men incorporating scents into their grooming routines and social interactions.

-In the 20th century, there has been a renewed appreciation for the art of crafting high-quality, distinctive men's fragrances with a focus on natural, artisanal, and niche products.
+In the 20th century, there has been a renewed appreciation for high-quality, distinctive men's fragrances with a focus on natural, artisanal, and niche products.
 This resurgence has paved the way for the popularity of masculine candles, as men seek to bring the same level of sophistication and personalisation into their home environments, man caves and workshops, mini bars and cinema rooms around the home.